 I see this theory play out a lot with business owners.
 They avoid things they feel uncomfortable doing, like networking or follow-up calls — at least until their income levels drop.
 When this happens, they find the motivation they had been lacking and pull out all stops.

-This motivational theory also resonates with the physiological level of Maslow’s Hierarchy Of Needs.
+This motivational theory also resonates with the physiological level of Abraham Maslow’s Hierarchy of Needs.

 Here’s the thing: if we are motivated by this need alone, then we tend to do nothing new, and when faced with a situation that is uncertain, we can freeze.